Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Summary and conclusions

 Upon comparing our randomized quantum neural networks with some literature architectures, we observe that our best randomized quantum models can easily compete with the top performing literature model~\cite{PRA.106.042431} among the ones we tried, including Chebyshev~\cite{Kreplin2024}, Hubregtsen~\cite{PRA.106.042431}, and HighDim~\cite{Peters2021}.
 For the randomized quantum neural networks, we found no correlation between model performance and total averaged gate entanglement power or its change during training, with gate entangling power quantified using gate concurrence~\cite{PhysRevA.63.062309}.
 However, $\sim 94\%$ of the best performing models did feature entangling gates, often with all-to-all connectivity.
-However, we note that this entanglement structure can always be mapped to a linear one with a polynomial gate overhead~\cite{PhysRevApplied.23.034022}.
+Nevertheless, we note that this entanglement structure can always be mapped to a linear one with a polynomial gate overhead~\cite{PhysRevApplied.23.034022}.
 Thus, while the type of entangling structure may not be a crucial factor, the non-negligible entangling power of the top-performing models is a hopeful observation.
 Further testing the usefulness of entanglement in quantum circuits with a fixed amount of trainable parameters is a goal for future work.

 For QCCNNs, models without entangling gates performed equally well as those with entanglement in most scenarios, though they required more iterations to converge in both classification accuracy and cross-entropy loss, especially with limited training data.
 This suggests that, while entanglement may not be a crucial factor for the performance of quantum-classical hybrid models, it may still be beneficial for their training.
+Nevertheless, we must note that the QCCNNs tested here have significantly more classical training parameters than quantum ones.
+Thus, their expressive power is likely dominated by their final classical dense layer.
+Hence, the expressive power of the quantum convolutional layer might be too limited, irrespective of it having entangling gates or not.

-Interestingly, for the QCCNNs, we observe a positive change in averaged gate entanglement power due to training in virtually all scenarios.
-We also observed an inverse relationship between the number of entangling gates and per-gate entanglement power, suggesting that the total entanglement capability is distributed among available gates --- a finding with implications for efficient quantum circuit design.
-However, a deeper statistical analysis would be needed to confirm the generality of these properties.
+Interestingly, for the QCCNNs, we still observe a positive change in averaged gate entanglement power due to training in virtually all scenarios.
+Most importantly, we also observed an inverse relationship between the number of entangling gates and per-gate entanglement power, suggesting that the total entanglement capability is distributed among available gates --- a finding with implications for efficient quantum circuit design.